Alexis Nikole Nelson

-Alexis Nikole Nelson (born May 26, 1992) is an American forager, cook, and internet personality.
-She maintains the TikTok account alexisnikole and Instagram page blackforager, where she posts videos of her foraging finds along with cooking techniques and historical information.
+Alexis Nikole Nelson (born March 27, 1992) is an American forager, cook, and internet personality.
+She is professionally known under the usernames alexisnikole on TikTok and BlackForager on Instagram and YouTube.
+On all platforms, she shares videos about foraging, cooking, and food history.

 In 2022, Nelson won the inaugural James Beard Award for Best Social Media Account.

 Early life and education

 Alexis Nikole Nelson grew up in Cincinnati, Ohio.
-She is of Cape Verdean descent through her mother's side.
+She is of Cape Verdean descent through her mother's side, and Iroquois ancestry on her father's side.
 Her mother first showed her how to forage at the age of five by introducing her to onion grass.
+Nelson has described having a "fraught" relationship" with food whilst growing up.

-She attended the New School Montessori and Walnut Hills High School, from which she graduated in 2010.
-She graduated from the Ohio State University in 2015 with degrees in environmental science and theatre.
+She attended the New School Montessori and Walnut Hills High School, from which she graduated with honors in 2010.
+She graduated from the Ohio State University in 2015 with degrees in theater and environmental science.
+Nelson began actively foraging in 2015, as a cheap way to obtain food.
+She began by studying a book from Marie Viljoen.
+She is mentored by the author Samuel Thayer.
+She was also a standup comedian in her local area.